goatshriek/stumpless/docs/development.md

    make a performance improvement that will otherwise be transparent, this document describes the steps for this in detail with a full example.

+## Error Handling

+Stumpless has an internal framework for handling errors to make it simple to note that an error has occurred.
+If you are writing any new functionality or extending something that already exists then you will need to make sure that any errors that cause an operation to stop use this framework.

+All possible errors are specified in `stumpless/error.h` as part of the `STUMPLESS_FOREACH_ERROR` macro function.
+This function lists all possible errors, their integral id values, and their documentation.
+If you need to add a new error, it will get added to the end of this list (_not_ in alphabetical order) with the next available integer assigned as the id.

+Each error has an internal `raise` function associated with it, declared in `include/private/error.h` and defined in `src/error.c`.
+These functions set the stumpless error id and error messages, and are intended to keep error handling in the stumpless readable and expressive.
+If you need to add a new error, you will need to implement one of these to use to raise it as well.

+For example, if a public function detects a `NULL` parameter and this is not a valid argument, then `raise_argument_empty` should be called with a string literal describing the error, something like `"arg_1 is NULL"`.
+This is a common pattern that can be seen throughout the library code.

+Other `raise` functions include more information to help with troubleshooting.
+A good example of this is `raise_index_out_of_bounds` which takes a message describing the out of bounds access as well as the index that was out of bounds.
+This is then made available in the resulting error to the user as the `code` of the struct, along with a string description of what the value is in `code_type`.
+The code of an error can be different across errors and even in the same error thrown from a different context.

+Note that if you are calling another internal function and checking its result for an error, you do not need to raise an error if this function already does it.
+A good example of this is the memory allocation function `alloc_mem` which will raise the appropriate error if it encounters a problem.
+Functions that detect a failure of `alloc_mem` can simply return, without needing to raise an error of their own first (as this would overwrite the original error).

+Any public function must clear the error if there was no issue.
+This is so that a user can tell if their last call succeeded by checking for the presence of an error.
+Most public functions do this by calling `clear_error` directly before returning from their non-error path, which handles this cleanup.
+The only functions that do not need to clear the error code are destructors and any error handling functions.

+There is error handling code everywhere, but if you want a singular place to look we recommend `stumpless_copy_entry` in `src/entry.c`.
+This function demonstrates how to detect errors, call the appropriate `raise` functions, and simply return a failure when the error comes from a different function.

+Errors raised this way can be accessed by the various error handling functions provided for the user.
+Some of the more useful of these are:
+ * `stumpless_get_error` gets the current error struct if there was an error on the last call
+ * `stumpless_has_error` is true if the last call failed, false if it succeeded
+ * `stumpless_perror` prints the current error if there is one

 ## Adding new functions

 If you're adding a new function to stumpless, here are a few notes that will